-The International Institute of Communications has announced that Dr Allyson Leacock, Chairman of the Barbados Broadcasting Authority (BBA), will become Chair of its Small Nations Regulators’ Forum later this month.
-She takes over from Dr Rainer Schnepfleitner, Director of the Office for Communications in Lichtenstein.
+The International Institute of Communications has announced that Dr Allyson Leacock, Chairman of the Barbados Broadcasting Authority (BBA), will become Chair of its Small Nations Regulators’ Forum for 2021 & 2022.
+Allyson takes over from Dr Rainer Schnepfleitner, Director of the Office for Communications in Lichtenstein.

 Welcoming the appointment, Chris Chapman, President of the IIC, said ‘I’m delighted that Allyson has agreed to accept the role of SNRF Chair.
 She is one of the most respected regulators in the business, and her wide-ranging experience will be invaluable in leading the debate on the regulatory challenges faced by small nations around the world.
 I want to thank Rainer for his work over the last year and am pleased that he will continue to participate in the forum in the future.’